Why Am I Like This And Feeling Different

 Coping with your differentness

-That all sounds great, but how do you cope with the day-to-day pain of living in a world where you feel like you don't fit in?
-How do you handle the social costs and the general feeling of aloneness?
+How do you cope with the day-to-day pain of living in a world where you perceive that you don't fit in?
+How do you handle the social costs and the general interpretations and feeling of aloneness?

 1. Embrace your unique qualities.
 Instead of beating yourself up, learn to love those things about yourself that make you different.
-Those who experience different forms of anxiety and depression are often highly sensitive and creative.
+For example, people who experience different forms of anxiety and depression can often be highly sensitive and creative.

 2. Find your group.
 Build relationships with individuals and groups with whom you have things in common.
 Find others who see your strengths and weaknesses and spend time with them as often as you can.

 3. Educate others.
-Become an expert on yourself and use your knowledge and confidence to disarm others of their preconceptions and stereotypes.
+Become an expert on yourself and use your knowledge and confidence to teach other people about preconceptions and stereotypes.

 4. Focus on the qualities that make you human.
-No matter how different from other humans you may feel, remember that we all have certain commonalities.
+No matter how different you may feel, remember that we all have certain commonalities.
 We all get scared.
 We all need love and validation.
 We all experience hope, despair, joy, and sadness.

 Getting professional help with therapy